macihasa/combinexl/README.md

 Now, you should have the combinexl executable in the same directory.

-You can optionally move the combinexl executable to a location in your system's PATH to make it globally accessible.
+Like option 1 you can optionally move the combinexl executable to a location in your system's PATH to make it globally accessible.
 For example:

 ```shell
 mv combinexl /usr/local/bin/